Letter Grade Designations

 • Grade is not calculated in GPA by Cascadia and no credit is awarded for the course.

-• Up to the end of the second week of the quarter, students may initiate, without instructor’s permission, a change to or from audit status.
+• Up to the end of the second week of the term, students may initiate, without instructor’s permission, a change to or from audit status.

-• From weeks three through six of the quarter, instructor permission is required.
+• From weeks three through six of the term, instructor permission is required.

 • After the sixth week, no change in status may be made.

-PLEASE NOTE: This timeline is adjusted for Summer Quarter.
+PLEASE NOTE: This timeline is adjusted for Summer Term.
 Please see the Enrollment Calendar on Cascadia’s website for enrollment dates and deadlines.

 W

-Official Withdrawal - This grade is assigned when the student withdraws from a class in weeks three through eight of the quarter.
+Official Withdrawal - This grade is assigned when the student withdraws from a class in weeks three through eight of the term.
 After the eighth week, no official withdrawal may be made.

-PLEASE NOTE: This timeline is adjusted for Summer Quarter.
+PLEASE NOTE: This timeline is adjusted for Summer Term.
 Please see the Enrollment Calendar on Cascadia’s website for enrollment dates and deadlines.

 • Grade is not calculated in GPA by Cascadia, and no credit is awarded for the course.

-• This grade may adversely affect student’s ability to register in subsequent quarters.
+• This grade may adversely affect student’s ability to register in subsequent terms.

 Non-graded